enricob/gabriel/README.md

 How to Use
 ----------

-Run `bin/gabriel-install`, follow the directions given, and you're good to go.
+Run `gabriel-install`, follow the directions given, and you're good to go.

     $ god st<TAB>
     start   status  stop